 At-large members - Jovanka Beckles, Nancy Combs, Ben Choi, Sung Ae Cho, Porschea Brown, Kelly Dugan, Malia Everette, Laura Garcia-Santiago, Marilyn Langlois, Paul Larudee, Juan Reardon, Ada Recinos, Carlos Taboada, Zak Wear, and Melvin Willis.

 Representatives of allied organizations - Claudia Jimenez (CCC Racial Justice Coalition), Millie Cleveland (SEIU Local 1021), David Sharples (ACCE), Alyssa Kang (California Nurses Association), Brenda Williams (Richmond Rainbow Pride).

 The origins of the Richmond Progressive Alliance by Juan Reardon

-Sharing our Experiences by Juan Reardon
+Sharing Our Experience: The Richmond Progressive Alliance by Juan Reardon

 Richmond Progressive Alliance, Communities Fight for Community Control Over Corporate Power by Mike Parker, Social Policy, Summer 2013, Volume 43 #2.

 Chevron Hit with One-Two Punch in Richmond, California, by Steve Early & Susan Gordon, Huffington Post